thinktecture/azure-search-demo/README.md

 `Index successfully re-created`

 If the index creation was finished you will be able to use your Azure search index and query the indexed PokeApi data.

+## Frontend

+To use the `index.html` in the fronted folder you have to update following keys in the file:
+- YOUR_INDEX_NAME: Your Azure Search index name
+- YOUR_SEARCH_KEY: Your Azure Search key
+- YOUR_SEARCH_SERVICE: Name of your Azure Search Service

+After you have update the `index.html` you can just open it in a browser and search your indexed data.